 The Student Experience

-Explore potential career paths, develop valuable workplace skills, and build a network of professional contacts through internships, study abroad opportunities, campus media outlets, and student organizations.
+Being a journalism student at Hofstra University is all about opportunity.
+Student journalists develop valuable workplace skills and build a network of professional contacts.
+Learn more about internships, study abroad opportunities, campus media outlets, and student organizations available to Hofstra journalism majors.

 Students have recently interned at: